josherrickson/stata2/stata_markdown/09-solutions.md

 <</dd_do>>
 ~~~~

-We fail to reject; there is no difference that the average height differs by gender.
+We fail to reject; there is no difference that the average age differs by gender.

 4)